Netflix/security_monkey/docs/quickstart.rst

 Supervisor will attempt to start two python jobs and make sure they are running.
 The first job, securitymonkey, is gunicorn, which it launches by calling manage.py run_api_server.

-The second job supervisor runs in the scheduler, which looks for changes every 15 minutes.  **The scheduler will fail to start at this time because there are no accounts for it to monitor**  Later, we will add an account and start the scheduler.
+The second job supervisor runs is the scheduler, which looks for changes every 15 minutes.  **The scheduler will fail to start at this time because there are no accounts for it to monitor**  Later, we will add an account and start the scheduler.

 You can track progress by tailing security_monkey-deploy.log.